Trip to Eastern Sudetes, proving that the hard way is often the right way.

 For Pete's sake, a police officer is stopping me.
 "Do you have the E-Form?"
 He asks me.

 When I passed the border a few days ago, it was open like during the Schengen Area's good ol'days: working like a dream.
-But since then, the Slovak government has decided to close all small crossings from neighbouring states and enforce checks of the form on the big ones in an attempt to stay on top of the pandemic situation.
+But since then, the Slovak government has decided to close all small crossings from neighboring states and enforce checks of the form on the big ones in an attempt to stay on top of the Covid pandemic situation.
 I get that a form is easier to check than people's health.
-Still, there was an initiative to do a universal document that would restore the freedom of movement in Europe, but individual states rejected it, and here we come.
+Still, there was an initiative to create a universal document that would restore the freedom of movement in Europe, but individual states rejected it, and here we come.
 So many countries, so many forms.

 The form Slovakia demands asks where people spent their vacation and their current address, not if they are healthy.
 I don't have it.
 But it is midnight; "Everyone wants to go to bed, no?"
 I think and say, "I have the forms." ~ "Show me," the officer continues.
 Good grief.
 So I take a folder with my documents, including the vaccination record, a negative virus test result, and other official evidence that justifies my border crossings.
 I start browsing the paperwork, thinking about which one I will show the officer when he says, "You won't find it in the folder, mate.
 It is an online form."
 Hm, I guess I won't bullshit my way out of this.